MrPowers/mrpowers-benchmarks/README.md

 The h2o benchmarks persist data in memory, but they are using CSV files, so they need to persist all the data in memory at once.
 They can't just persist the columns that are relevant to the query.
 Persisting all the columns causes certain queries to error out that wouldn't otherwise have issues if only 2 or 3 columns were persisted.

 Persisting data in memory also hides performance benefits of querie engines that are capable of performing parallel I/O.

+### Presenting overall query runtime is misleading

+The h2o benchmarks show the runtimes for each individual query and all the queries summed.
+The sum amount can be greatly impacted by one slowly running query, so it's potentially misleading.

 ### Engines that support parallel I/O